Chapter 4753-11 Accessing Confidential Personal Information

 (B) "Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system currently in place nor one for which the acquisition process has been initiated as of the effective date of the board rule addressing requirements in section 1347.15 of the Revised Code.

-(E) "Employee of the board" means each employee of the board regardless of whether he/she holds an elected or appointed office or position within the board.
-"Employee of the board" is limited to the Ohio board of speech-language pathology and audiology.
+(E) "Employee of the board" means each employee of the board regardless of whether he/ she holds an elected or appointed office or position within the board.
+"Employee of the board" is limited to the Ohio speech and hearing professionals board.

 (F) "Incidental contact" means contact with the information that is secondary or tangential to the primary purpose of the activity that resulted in the contact.